spotify/styx/README.md

 a Workflow is triggered, a Workflow Instance is created.
 The Workflow instance is tracked as 'active' until at least on execution of the docker image returns with a 0 exit code.
 Styx will keep track of Workflow Instance executions and provides information about them via the API.

+## Development status
+Styx is in Alpha and is actively being developed.
+It is deployed internally at Spotify and is being used to run around 300 different production workflows.
+Because of how we build and integrate infrastructure components at Spotify, this repository does not contain a GUI at the time of writing, while we do have one internally.
+The goal is to break out more of these components into open source projects that complement each other.

 ### More docs